copslock/android_platform_tools_test_connectivity/acts/README.md

 displayed.
 Check the "Always" box and click "Yes".

 ## ACTS Setup
-1. ACTS requires three python dependencies:
+1. ACTS requires 5 python dependencies:
 - Python3.4
+- The contextlib2 package
+- The future package
 - The setuptools package
 - The pyserial package
 2. From the ACTS directory, run setup